TwassistantIvan/GoogleBundle/README.md

 	      if ( count( $this->validator->validate( $user, 'Google' ) ) )
 	      {

-		// TODO: the user was found obviously, but doesnt match our expectations, do something smart throw new UsernameNotFoundException( 'The google user could not be stored');
+		throw new UsernameNotFoundException( 'The google user could not be stored');
 	      }
 	      $this->userManager->updateUser( $user );